rjarea51/StratuxHud/readme.md

 Depending on the version of Stratux some or all of the following commands may be required to shut down the Stratux processes.

+service stratux stop

+screen -x stratux Ctrl-C

+screen -x dump1090 Ctrl-C

+Ensure only the 978 MHz SDR is plugged in.

+rtl_eeprom -d 0 -s stratux:978

+Unplug the 978 MHz SDR and plug in the 1090 MHz SDR.

+rtl_eeprom -d 0 -s stratux:1090

+Plug the 978 MHz SDR back in.

+shutdown -r now

 Assignment of USB Ports Automatic